Skip to main content

 Cache Usage

 The cache cache instance can be retrieved using the Mantle\Facade\Cache facade, or by type-hinting the Mantle\Contracts\Cache\Factory contract for your class' dependencies.
+The cache repository does implement PSR-16.

 Retrieving Data from the Cache